-- A leap second is added to UTC every 18 months on average.
-A service provider should take into account the considerations in RFC 7164 [53]. - The MPD time does not track leap seconds.
-If these occur during a live service they may advance or retard the media against the real time.
+- Note that in practical deployments segment availability may be an issue due to failures, losses, - outages and so on.
+In this case the Server should use methods as defined in section 4.8 to inform - 12 DASH clients about potential issues on making segments available. - 13 A leap second is added to UTC every 18 months on average.
+A service provider should take into - account the considerations in RFC 7164 [50].
+The MPD time does not track leap seconds.
+If these - occur during a live service they may advance or retard the media against the real time.